ccampo133/awsflake/README.md

 multi-region AWS cluster.
 THIS DOES NOT WORK FOR MULTI-VPC CLUSTERS WITHIN THE SAME VPC, as the last octets of the IP address are only guaranteed to be unique within a single VPC.

+### Build and Run

+To build AWSFlake, use the Gradle `build` task.

+On Unix/Linux/OS X

+    ./gradlew build

+On Windows

+    gradlew.bat build

+You can then run the jar file (in the `build/libs` directory) as standalone:

+    java -jar awsflake-<version>.jar

+AWSFlake can also be built as a Docker image and run in a container (see "deployment" below).
+It also accepts various environment variables (or Java system properties), and again, these are detailed below.

 ### Deployment

 Once deployed, AWSFlake requires no coordination between nodes.
 You can scale horizontally with